 Shatec offers WSQ courses in Culinary Arts that provide you with the critical knowledge and skills needed to work and manage a restaurant kitchen.
 Other than advanced culinary skills (ahem .. not just limited to cooking with air fryers), you will also learn how to plan menus, budgets and plan marketing and business strategies.

-Just a few more months of perfecting your cooking and you will be all ready to set up your own restaurant, cafe or hawker stall!
+Get yourself one of the best ceramic knives, spend a few months of perfecting your cooking and you will be all ready to set up your own restaurant, cafe or hawker stall!

 4. Hairstylist —-> Salon Owner